arangodb/docs/3.5/arangosearch-analyzers.md

 [RFC 4180](https://tools.ietf.org/html/rfc4180)
 (without starting new records on newlines).

-The *properties* allowed for this Analyzer are either:
+The *properties* allowed for this Analyzer are an object with the following

-- a string to use as delimiter
+attributes:

-- an object with the attribute `delimiter` containing the delimiter string to use
+- `delimiter` (string): the delimiting character(s)

 ### Stem